eddiepiper/04-03-DCM-agent/README.md

-# 🧠 SmartPortfolio AI – A DCM-Driven Rebalancing Agent System
+# 🧠 SmartPortfolio AI – A MCP - Driven Rebalancing Agent System

-SmartPortfolio AI is a modular, intelligent AI agent system designed to manage and optimize investment portfolios using **Dynamic Capability Modeling (DCM)**.
+SmartPortfolio AI is a modular, intelligent AI agent system designed to manage and optimize investment portfolios using **Model Context Protocol (MCP)**.

-This project showcases how an AI agent can **evaluate, evolve, and recommend investment strategies** dynamically, based on performance and policy constraints — while separating the **decision logic** (DCM) from **execution workflows**.
+This project showcases how an AI agent can **evaluate, evolve, and recommend investment strategies** dynamically, based on performance and policy constraints — while separating the **decision logic** (MCP) from **execution workflows**.

 ---

 ## 🎯 Project Purpose

-To demonstrate **Dynamic Capability Modeling (DCM)** in action — where the AI system evolves internal capabilities (e.g., portfolio strategies) and adapts its behavior to changing conditions, user feedback, and performance results.
+To demonstrate **Model Context Protocol (MCP)** in action — where the AI system evolves internal capabilities (e.g., portfolio strategies) and adapts its behavior to changing conditions, user feedback, and performance results.

 ---

 ## 🧠 Core Concepts

-- **Dynamic Capability Modeling (DCM):** Tracks and manages evolving capabilities (investment strategies), scoring them based on past outcomes and adapting over time.
+- **Model Context Protocol (MCP):** Tracks and manages evolving capabilities (investment strategies), scoring them based on past outcomes and adapting over time.
 - **Modular AI Agent Design:** Each agent performs a dedicated role in the portfolio rebalancing process.
-- **Separation of Concerns:** DCM recommends the best strategy, but a lightweight controller orchestrates the execution.
+- **Separation of Concerns:** MCP recommends the best strategy, but a lightweight controller orchestrates the execution.

 ---